-Melissa Dumble, Ph.D. has served as our Vice President of Preclinical Development and Translational Science since August 2020 and previously served as our Vice President of Pharmacology and Translational Medicine from October 2017 to August 2020.
+Melissa Dumble, Ph.D. has served as our Vice President of Pharmacology and Translational Medicine since October 2017.
 Prior to joining our company, Dr. Dumble was a Research Leader at Bristol-Myers Squibb (BMS, Lawrenceville site) developing small molecules to regulate tumor intrinsic targets that may sensitize cancers to immuno-oncology agents.
 Before her tenure at BMS, she worked at PTC Therapeutics and Enzon Pharmaceuticals, leading drug discovery projects in oncology, infectious disease and genetic disorders from lead optimization to clinical trials.
 Dr. Dumble began her career at GSK Oncology, training as a pharmacologist and working on many of the marketed kinase inhibitors (e.g. VotrientTM, MekinistTM, TafinlarTM).
 In addition, she led the team of scientists developing an oral Akt inhibitor to clinical trials.
 Dr. Dumble has co-authored over 20 manuscripts and is an inventor on 5 issued patents.
 Dr. Dumble received a B.S. in Biochemistry and Human Biology and a Ph.D. in Cell and Molecular Biology from the University of Western Australia.
 She also completed a Postdoctoral Fellowship at Baylor College of Medicine, Houston.
 Her studies were based on understanding the role of p53 in stem cell dynamics, cancer and aging.